Downtown OKCView historic images of downtown Oklahoma City in the Hillerman Map Project

 The first photographic images were collected by the Oklahoma Historical Society in 1893; today there are an estimated nine million images in the Research Center collections.
 Formats include glass plates, tintypes, slides, panoramas, black and white and color prints, and negatives.
 The collection provides examples of Oklahoma's cultural, social, political, military, and business history, along with many other aspects.
 Some of the larger collections held by the photo archives are the Barney Hillerman collection, the Ray Jacoby collection, and the Argo collection.

-To explore the photo archives online, visit the archives section of the online catalog.
+To explore the photograph archives online, visit the archives section of the online catalog.
 For tips on searching the catalog for photos view the photo search instructions (PDF).

 Orders and Fees

 Once an order or photo request is made, fees will be invoiced and due for the work and product produced.
 Orders may not be cancelled once the process has begun.
 It may take up to three weeks to complete an order.
-A Rrush order may be requested for double the fees, including research and use fees.
+A rush order may be requested for double the fees, including research and use fees.
 A rush order may be completed in three days or a week.
-For orders to be filled we must have your full mailing address and phone number.
 You will be invoiced and payment must be received before your order is filled.

-If you do not have specific OHS photo accession numbers, a research fee (starting at $20 for a maximum two hour search for in-state residents) will apply.
-Use fees are due for photos that are to be reproduced or placed on public exhibition.
-Please sure to state sizes when requesting prints; for digital orders, indicate JPG or TIFF.
+If you do not have specific OHS photo accession numbers, the fee for photo research is $35 per hour for out-of-state residents or organizations, and $25 per hour for Oklahoma residents or organizations.
+Please be sure to state sizes when requesting prints; for digital orders, indicate JPG or TIFF.

 Contact the Photo Archives